 Current Opinion in Oncology was launched in 1989.
 It is one of a successful series of review journals whose unique format is designed to provide a systematic and critical assessment of the literature as presented in the many primary journals.
 The field of psychiatry is divided into 15 sections that are reviewed once a year.
 Each section is assigned a Section Editor, a leading authority in the area, who identifies the most important topics at that time.
 Here we are pleased to introduce the Journal's Section Editors for this issue.

-Dr Sanson has published numerous research articles on neuro-oncology, including more than 100 papers dedicated to gliomas, as well as book chapters, and is a frequently requested lecturer on this topic.
-His main interest is focused on clinical and translational research on gliomas, including novel therapies, genetic alterations and new biomarkers.
+Dr Sanson has published many research articles on neuro-oncology, including more than 200 dedicated to gliomas, as well as book chapters, and is a frequently requested lecturer on this topic.
+His main interest is focused on clinical and translational research on gliomas, including novel targeted therapies, germline and somatic genetic characterisation and development of new biomarkers.

 Dr Sanson earned his MD at University R Descartes and his PhD at University D Diderot, both in Paris.
-He completed a residency in Neurology in Paris, and a post-doc at McGill University, Canada.
+He completed a residency in Neurology in Paris, and a post-doctoral stage at McGill University, Canada.

 Miguel A. Sanz